The Importance of Storytelling in Travel Marketing

 Connecting the stories to Experiences

-Those experiences that are immersive, that have engagement and interaction with the traveler, can really suck the visitor into your story theme.
+Special experiences are immersive, those that have engagement and interaction with the traveler.
+They can really suck the visitor into your story theme.
 Observing the theme through seeing a play, demonstrations or performance, exploring yourself, going out in nature with an audio guide, or wonder through church, add gaming elements, by letting travelers actively participate in the experience as for example with treasure hunting, or role playing.

 To create a full story experience you want to inspire participants to do a next experience, you need to guide them and or give next options.
 Think about outdoor info panels with QR codes or mobile ap instructions, that tell where another point is to unravel more about the story.
 A reward system where you can get something if you did several or all experiences can be an extra motivation for travelers.